anthedung/holayogabitnami/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 6.4.1 =
+Revised image size selection if a registered image size name is used, small changes, tested with WordPress 5.0.2

+= 6.4.0 =
+Added option to omit CSS generation, moved option for CSS class names to section Additional settings

+= 6.3.1 =
+Fixed missing "more" links at excerpts from excerpt fields

+= 6.3.0 =
+Added options to show only sticky posts and to print inline CSS, tested with WordPress 4.9.8

+= 6.2.1 =
+Fixed missing sticky posts in category filtered lists, tested with WordPress 4.9.7

+= 6.2 =
+Added option for category names as links, added subheadlines in the widget, tested with WordPress 4.9.5

 = 6.1 =
 Added filter hook 'rpwwt_the_excerpt', removed widget title sanitation, tested with WordPress 4.9.4